nftushar/blockXpert/readme.txt

 1. The BlockXpert admin panel for enabling/disabling blocks.
 2. The AI FAQ block in the editor with generated questions.
-3. The AI Product Recommendations block showing related items on a product page.
+3. The Ai Product Recommendations block showing related items on a product page.
 4. The product slider in action.

 == Changelog ==